The Best Web Hosting Providers For Your Needs

 All in all, DigitalOcean offers a very robust option for the non-managed VPS hosting category.
 It also has a multitude of plan options with decent prices, so you’ll only pay for what you need, which is always handy.

 Linode was founded in 2003 in Philadelphia, USA.
 It’s one of the older players in the unmanaged VPS market.
-It has ten data centers available — in the US, Canada, UK, Germany, India, Singapore and Japan.
+It has 11 data centers available — in the US, Canada, UK, Australia, Germany, India, Singapore and Japan.

 Its plans used to start at $20 per month, but with stiff competition from DigitalOcean and other competitors, Linode’s plans now start at a competitively priced $5 per month, just like DigitalOcean.

 Linode keeps things a bit simpler than DigitalOcean — but it does offer a number of interesting add-ons.
-Its Longview server monitoring solution is one of the more interesting ones, as well as its dedicated GPU instances.
+Like many providers, this includes a range of One-Click installs, from apps like WordPress, Minecraft, and cPanel to tech stacks, such as LAMP, LEMP, or MEAN.
+Its Longview server monitoring solution is one of the more interesting add-ons, as well as its dedicated GPU instances.

 Vultr was founded in 2014, in New Jersey, USA — as a “bare metal” VPS provider.
 It has sixteen server locations in North America, Europe and Asia.